 Start the session implementing some body exercises that helps the students being conformable with body movement and dance in front of their peers.
 The ideal is to devote at least 30 minutes to different activities involving movement and dancing, this way the group will feel more at ease during the core part of the activity.
 For example, you can invite them to walk in straight lines, just making sharp movements, never using circular movements and turning around always using 90 degrees angles, it is a bit like walking like a soldier, walking with determination, confidence and motivation.
 Then after 5-6 minutes like that invite them to stop in some part of the room, and tell them just to move with symmetric type of movements.
 Correct them if they do it wrong.
 After 3-4 minutes, tell them to stop and to breath, being in contact with the feelings after such exercise.
 Then repeat the process with different ways of walking, more circular, round shapes, not straight at all, more curvy type of movements, also using softer ways of moving, more organic and less angular, than before.
 Then after 5-6 minutes tell them to stop somewhere in the space and invite them just to do asymmetric type of movements.
 Correct them if they get wrong.
-After 3-4 minutes, tell them to stop and to breath the space and invite them just to do asymmetric type of movements.
+After 3-4 minutes, tell them to stop and to breath being in contact, them just to do asymmetric type of movements.
 Correct them if they get wrong.
-After 3-4 minutes, tell them to stop and to breath the space and invite them just to do asymmetric type of movements.
-Correct them if they get wrong.
-After 3-4 minutes, tell them to stop and to breath, being in contact with the feelings after such
+After 3-4 minutes, tell them to stop and to breath being in contact with the feelings after such exercise.